elephantscale/es-training-new/course-outlines/machine-learning-engineering.md

 ## Prerequisites

 * Some knowledge in Machine Learning or Deep Learning is highly recommended
-  - You may take one of these courses: **'Machine Learning  in Python'**, **'Deep Learning'**
+    * (however, an introduction will be provided if needed)
 * Some basic knowledge of Python is helpful
-  Our labs utilize Python language.
-Python is a very easy language to learn.
+    * Most ML labs today utilize Python language.
+Python is an easy language to read.
 So even you don't have previous exposure to Python, you will be able to complete the labs.

 ## Lab environment

-Students need to have access to the preferred cloud environment, with appropriate permissions and quotas
+* Students need to have access to the preferred cloud environment, with appropriate permissions and quotas

 ### Students will need the following

-* A cloud account is required
+* A cloud account is recommended, but alternative arrangements can be provided
 * A reasonably modern laptop
 * Unrestricted connection to the Internet.
 Laptops with overly restrictive VPNs or firewalls may not work properly

 ## Detailed outline